 Set a budget and stick to it

-Financial stress of the holiday season is a huge burden for many.
-Gift buying, decorations and holiday meal prepping can be very expensive and for many, can contribute to a lot of unnecessary stress.
+The financial stress of the holiday season is a huge burden and is a major cause of the holiday blues.
+Gift buying, decorations, and holiday meal prepping can be very expensive and for many, can contribute to a lot of unnecessary stress.
 Individuals feel they have to go overboard to show their affection where others are pressured to maintain their image by having to “keep up with Joneses”.
 Regardless if you have a large or small income, set a budget for all holiday expenses and stick with it.
 Instead of buying gifts for everyone on your list maybe look into making homemade gifts, gifting your skill or partaking in a family secret Santa where each family member draws one name and only buys for that one individual.